LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/EventsService/Events/LeaderboardSearch.md

-## Events Service - Event Window Leaderboard Search
+## Events Service - Event Window Leaderboard Scores

 This endpoint is used for retrieving the friends leaderboard in-game.